-The beneficiary of all things is God.
+Again the true owner of all things is God.
+Beneficiary is a term used to denote the true owner of all property in a trust estate.
 Man, as trustee, is to hold and manage all things for the benefit of the true, beneficial, and equitable owner of all things, for God.

 God gave the first man man only one commandment or rule—not to eat of the fruit of the tree of knowledge of good and evil.
 Man violated the rule and fell.
 All was no longer good.
 God judged the serpent, Adam, and Eve.
 Man remained trustee of all that God had given him; but God changed things.
 Churches, in general, continue to dishonor rather than to glorify God by rejecting God’s trust relationship and replacing it with some kind of earthly man-made organizational scheme which places them under some authority other than the Lord Jesus Christ.